 A little warning at this point for anyone visiting probably any beach in India.
 ‘BEWARE OF THE COWS’.

 I had an extremely close encounter with a Holy Beach Cow of the horned variety.
 There was a short break in the rain, so Andy and I popped down to the beach so he could video the beach wildlife.
 Unbeknownst to me whilst I was busy trying to look a bit less dishevelled for the camera, a cow was sidling up behind me.
-Suddenly with a big grin on his face said “look behind you”.
-I turned round and was confronted by a friendly looking brown cow, now as you know looks can be deceiving as I was about to find out.
+Suddenly with a big grin on his fac, Andy said: “look behind you”.
+I turned around and was confronted by a friendly looking brown cow, now as you know looks can be deceiving as I was about to find out.

 The town itself is a typical beach town consisting of a couple of streets filled with stalls and shops selling clothes, handicrafts and other souveniers, along with a few restaurants, a bookshop and a couple of internet cafes.
 There are also some places you can go for yoga classes or an ayurvedic massage, we didn’t partake in these though as it’s not really up my street, I don’t like being mauled about and don’t have the patience for yoga.